-This is a reflection of the 2019 event!
-Updated 2020 information to come soon!
+This is a reflection of a past event!
+Updated information to come soon!

 In close partnership with the Town of Chapel Hill, The University of North Carolina, and NC-DOT, we are proud to produce the Tar Heel 10 Miler and the Fleet Feet Sports 4 Mile Run.